-Special Provisions for Mid-Year Hires Librarians in the third or subsequent full academic years of service Step in the process Librarian hired after an academic year has started, but before March 1 Librarian hired after an academic year has started, and after March 1 Librarians in the first or second full academic year of service Duration of the term contract which the Librarian received Less than one academic year; shall terminate on August 31 of that academic year.
-More than one academic year; shall terminate on August 31 of the following academic year.
-One Year Two Years (for third through sixth year) or Three Years (beginning with the seventh year) Deadline for the Chair of the Library PEC to: (1) notify affected Librarians that their term contracts will expire and that they need to submit their electronic portfolios by the due date if they wish to be considered for promotion, and (2) request the individual who supervises these Librarians that he or she must evaluate the candidate and submit the evaluation by the due date.
-N/A September 1 December 1 Librarians who wish to be considered for promotion shall notify the Chair of the Library PEC of this fact by this date.
-(Librarians may not apply for promotion unless they have met the requirements for promotion to the next rank.)
-N/A No action is required during the fraction of the academic year when the Librarians began their employment.
-Such October 1 December 15 The individual supervising the Librarian must evaluate the candidate and submit his or her written evaluation to the Library PEC and to the candidate by this date.
-N/A Librarians first apply for reappointment later that calendar year (see next column).
-November 1 February 1 Candidates seeking to be promoted must submit his/her electronic portfolio to the Library PEC Chair by this date.
-No portfolio is required if only reappointment is requested.
-N/A column).
-December 1 February 15 The report of the Library PEC goes from the Chair of the Library PEC to the Dean/Director of Libraries (with a copy to the candidate).
-May 15 December 20 March 1 Final recommendation for continuation or termination is sent to the VPAA June 1 N/A N/A The report of the Dean/Director of Libraries goes to the Vice President for Academic Affairs (with a copy to the candidate).
-N/A January 15 April 1 The recommendation of the VPAA goes to the President (with a copy to the candidate).
-June 1 February 1 May 1 Date by which the staff member must receive notice if he or she is not to be reappointed.
+Special Provisions for Mid-Year Hires Library Faculty in the third or subsequent full academic years of service Step in the process Library Faculty hired after an academic year has started, but before March 1 Library Faculty hired after an academic year has started, and after March 1 Library Faculty in the first full academic year of service Duration of the term contract which the Library Faculty received Less than two academic years; shall terminate on August 31 of the following academic year.
+More than two academic years; shall terminate on August 31 of the second following academic year.
+Two Years Three Years (for third through eighth year) or Five Years (beginning with the ninth year) Deadline for the Chair of the Library PEC to: (1) notify affected Library Faculty that their term contracts will expire and that they need to submit their electronic portfolios by the due date if they wish to be considered for reappointment or promotion, and (2) request the individual who supervises these Library Faculty that he or she must evaluate the candidate and submit the evaluation by the due date.
+N/A August 15 August 15 Library Faculty who wish to be considered for reappointment or promotion shall notify the Chair of the Library PEC of this fact by this date.
+(Library Faculty may not apply for promotion unless they have met the requirements for promotion to the next rank.)
+N/A No action is required during the fraction of the academic year when the Library Faculty began their employment.
+Such Library September 1 September 1 The individual supervising the Librarian must evaluate the candidate and submit his or her written evaluation to the Library PEC and to the candidate by this date.
+N/A Faculty first apply for reappointment later that calendar year (see next column).
+November 1 November 1 Candidates seeking to be reappointed or promoted must submit his/her electronic portfolio by this date.
+N/A December 1 December 1 The report of the Library PEC goes from the Chair of the Library PEC to the Dean/Director of Libraries (with a copy to the candidate).
+May 15 December 20 December 20 If the Dean/Director of Libraries' intention is to make a recommendation in any way different from the recommendation of the Library PEC, the Dean/Director of Libraries shall advise the Library PEC of the specific reasons why his/her recommendation differs and discuss his/her differences with the Library PEC in an effort to resolve them.
+January 10 January 10 The report of the Dean/Director of Libraries goes to the Vice President for Academic Affairs (with a copy to the candidate).
+June 1 January 15 January 15 The recommendation of the VPAA goes to the President (with a copy to the candidate).
+June 15 February 1 May 1 Date by which the staff member must receive notice if he or she is not to be reappointed.
 July 1 March 1 August 31 What happens if the Librarian does not get reappointed Member serves until the end of the current academic year (i.e. until August 31).
 Member serves until the end of the current academic year.
 Member serves until the end of the following academic year.